 The Shenandoah Valley is a 20-mile-wide basin between the Allegheny Mountains to the west and the Blue Ridge Mountains to the east.
-Pasture and fields, orchards and vineyards define a stunning valley landscape flanked by steep forests and cut by rivers and streams.
-The greater region encompasses the productive farmland of the Shenandoah Valley, the rugged mountains of the Alleghany Highlands, and the headwaters of the Upper James River.
+The landscape is defined by agricultural land, broadleaf forests, and some of the most iconic rivers in the country.
+The greater region encompasses the Blue Ridge Mountains, including Shenandoah National Park, the Shenandoah River, the Allegheny Highlands, and the Headwaters of the James River.

 The Shenandoah Valley is a 3.8-million-acre treasured landscape.
 Its extraordinary natural beauty is well complemented by attractive and thriving historic communities such as Winchester, Harrisonburg, Staunton, Waynesboro, Lexington, and Fincastle.